-- The liabilities of the North Yorkshire pension scheme attributable to the council are included in the balance sheet on an actuarial basis using the projected unit method i.e. an assessment of the future payments that will be made in relation to retirement benefits earned to date by employees, based on assumptions about mortality rates, employee turnover rates, etc, and projections of projected earnings for current employees. - The attributable scheme liabilities have been discounted to their value at current prices, using the redemption yield available on long dated AA rated Corporate Bonds. - The assets of the North Yorkshire pension fund attributable to the council are included in the balance sheet at their fair value: - o quoted securities the current bid price - unquoted securities professional estimate - o unitised securities the current bid price - property market value. - The change in the net pensions liability is analysed into seven components: - Current service cost the increase in liabilities as result of years of service earned this year - allocated in the Income and Expenditure Account to the revenue accounts of services for which the employees worked. - Past service cost the increase in liabilities arising from current year decisions whose effect relates to years of service earned in earlier years - debited to the Net Cost of Services in the Income and Expenditure Account as part of Non Distributed Costs. - Interest cost the expected increase in the present value of liabilities during the year as they move one year closer to being paid - debited to Financing and Investment Income and Expenditure in the Comprehensive Income and Expenditure Statement. - Expected return on assets the annual investment return on the fund assets attributable to the council, based on an average of the expected long-term return - credited to Financing and Investment Income in the Comprehensive Income and Expenditure Statement. - Gains/losses on settlements and curtailments the result of actions to relieve the Council of liabilities or events that reduce the expected future service or accrual of benefits of employees - debited to the Net Cost of Services in the Comprehensive Income and Expenditure Account as part of Non Distributed Costs.
+- The liabilities of the North Yorkshire pension scheme attributable to the council are included in the balance sheet on an actuarial basis using the projected unit method - i.e. an assessment of the future payments that will be made in relation to retirement benefits earned to date by employees, based on assumptions about mortality rates, employee turnover rates, etc, and projections of projected earnings for current employees. - The attributable scheme liabilities have been discounted to their value at current prices, using the redemption yield available on long dated AA rated Corporate Bonds. - The assets of the North Yorkshire pension fund attributable to the council are included in the balance sheet at their fair value: - quoted securities the current bid price - unquoted securities professional estimate - o unitised securities the current bid price - property market value. - The change in the net pensions liability is analysed into seven components: - Current service cost the increase in liabilities as result of years of service earned this year - allocated in the CIES to the revenue accounts of services for which the employees worked. - Past service cost the increase in liabilities arising from current year decisions whose effect relates to years of service earned in earlier years - debited to the Net Cost of Services in the CIES as part of Non Distributed Costs.

-- Actuarial gains and losses changes in the net pensions liability that arise because events have not coincided with assumptions made at the last actuarial valuation or because the actuaries have updated their assumptions debited to the Comprehensive Income and Expenditure Statement Other Comprehensive Income and Expenditure. - Contributions paid to the North Yorkshire Pension Fund cash paid as employer's contributions to the pension fund.
+- Interest cost the expected increase in the present value of liabilities during the year as they move one year closer to being paid - debited to Financing and Investment Income and Expenditure in the CIES. - Expected return on assets the annual investment return on the fund assets attributable to the council, based on an average of the expected long-term return - credited to Financing and Investment Income in the CIES. - Gains/losses on settlements and curtailments the result of actions to relieve the Council of liabilities or events that reduce the expected future service or accrual of benefits of employees debited to the Net Cost of Services in the CIES as part of Non Distributed Costs. - Actuarial gains and losses changes in the net pensions liability that arise because events have not coincided with assumptions made at the last actuarial valuation or because the actuaries have updated their assumptions - debited to the CIES - Other Comprehensive Income and Expenditure. - o Contributions paid to the North Yorkshire Pension Fund cash paid as employer's contributions to the pension fund.